Mgr. Aleš Březina, Ph.D.,

 After graduating from the grammar school in Benešov, Marek Pechač began studying musicology at the Faculty of Arts and Philosophy of Palacký University in Olomouc.
-He finished his master’s degree with theses “Reflection of Richard Wagner's Work in 1880s in Czech Lands”.
 Within his studies, in 2008 he spent one semester in Jyväskylä, Finland.
 He also graduated in Management in Culture at Masaryk University in Brno.
-He participated in the conferences “Zdeněk Fibich, A Late-19th-Century Central European Composer” (Olomouc, 2010) and “IAML Conference” (Vienna, 2013).

-He has been working at the Bohuslav Martinů Institute as a musicologist from 2010 and a coordinator of the Complete Edition of BM works (2013 - 2014).
-At the present time, he also works as an editor and coordinator of the Bohuslav Martinů Complete Edition project.
+He has been working at the Bohuslav Martinů Institute as a musicologist from 2010.
+At the present time, he also works as a coordinator of the source research and as an editor of the Bohuslav Martinů Complete Edition project.